canadaduane/meta-mac/README.md

 ## What hardware/Linux distro do you use?

 I'm very excited to joining the free culture movement once again via my first [frame.work](https://frame.work) laptop and [Pop!_OS](https://pop.system76.com/).
-I've written META Mac in the hope that it will ease the transition for others along this path as well.
+I've written Meta Mac in the hope that it will ease the transition for others along this path as well.

 The key to the left of spacebar is 'Alt' :)